 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 This guide is designed to help you with different areas of research that you might experience during the summer or post-graduation.
 The UNH Franklin Pierce Law Librarians are working all summer.
 Need some help in working through a research project?
 Need to know where to start?
 Have you been searching for a while and have hit a wall?
-Call on a professional - your very own Law Librarians!
+Take a peek at these ledes as a start but know that you can call on a professional - your very own Law Librarians!

 Ask Us! is a chat service offered by the Law Library for the UNH Franklin Pierce Law School students, faculty and staff.